nomad-coe/nomad/docs/dev/parser_tutorial.md

-# How to write a parser for nomad@FAIRDI
+# How to write a parser

 ## The parser project